-Blast, gunfire as attackers hit Afghan communications ministry in central Kabul
+Gunmen attack Afghan communications ministry in Kabul

 Officials have said they hope to hold a meeting soon but no date has been set.

-Reporting by Abdul Qadir Sediqi, Rupam Jain, James Mackenzie; Editing by Nick Macfie and Kenneth Maxwell
+Reporting by Abdul Qadir Sediqi, Rupam Jain, James Mackenzie, Zuhra Orooj, Akram Walizada; Editing by Nick Macfie, Kenneth Maxwell and Alison Williams